Poughkeepsie, New York: Education

 The Poughkeepsie City School District is the public K–12 school system, serving approximately 5,000 students.

 The Oakwood Friends School is a co-ed boarding and day school serving approximately 170 students, grades 5–12, located outside city limits in the town of Poughkeepsie.
 It is the oldest college preparatory school in New York State, founded in 1796.
 Oakwood was founded on the Quaker principles of Simplicity, Peace, Integrity, Community, Equality, and Stewardship.
 Poughkeepsie Day School, also outside the city, is a progressive co-ed pre-K-through-12 day school serving approximately 140 students, founded in 1934 by local families and members of the Vassar College faculty.
 Other private schools in the area include Tabernacle Christian Academy and Our Lady of Lourdes High School.

 Spackenkill Union Free School District, comprising generally the southern part of the town of Poughkeepsie, consists of Hagan Elementary School, Nassau Elementary School, Orville A. Todd Middle School, and Spackenkill High School.

 Arlington Central School District, covers substantial parts of Poughkeepsie as well as parts of the towns of Beekman, La Grange, Pleasant Valley, and Union Vale.

 Colleges and universities

-There are no institutions of higher learning operating within the city limits, however Dutchess Community College, Marist College, and Vassar College are all located just outside the city in the surrounding Town of Poughkeepsie.
+There are no institutions of higher learning operating within the city limits, however Dutchess Community College, Marist University, and Vassar College are all located just outside the city in the surrounding Town of Poughkeepsie.
 In addition, Adelphi University's Hudson Valley Center located at Mid-Hudson Regional Hospital offers a Master of Social Work.

-Colleges formerly located in Poughkeepsie were the Ridley-Lowell Business and Technical Institute, which closed in 2018, and the Eastman Business College (1859-1931).
+Colleges formerly located in Poughkeepsie were the Ridley-Lowell Business and Technical Institute, which closed in 2018, and the Eastman Business College (1859–1931).